 Registration will be open two months before each trip, and should there be more registrants than the maximum number allowed, attendees will be selected by a random drawing.
 Two people may register to attend together.

-If you have an idea or request for a Weekender in 2024, please let us know at email@example.com.
+If you have an idea or request for a Weekender in 2024, or if you want to volunteer to lead a three-day excursion yourself, please let us know at email@example.com.

 Texas Ornithological Society